Helping to Care for Young Smiles

 Fissure sealants are thin protective coatings applied to the grooves on the chewing surfaces of back teeth.
 These grooves, called pits and fissures, often trap food and bacteria that a toothbrush can’t easily remove.
 Over time, this trapped debris may lead to tooth decay, especially in children or teenagers with deep grooves.

 First, the tooth is cleaned.
 Then, a thin liquid sealant is applied, which flows into the tiny grooves.
 A special light hardens the material, forming a smooth surface that’s easier to keep clean.
-This protective layer helps keep out food particles and plaque in areas that are hard to reach.
+This protective layer can act as a barrier to food particles and plaque in hard-to-reach areas.
 Sealants are often placed on molars that come through around the ages of six and twelve, when decay risk tends to increase.
-Fissure sealants support your child’s oral care, but brushing, flossing, and regular checkups are still essential.
+Fissure sealants complement your child’s oral care, but brushing, flossing, and regular checkups are still essential.

 At what age should fissure sealants be applied?